michellemwangi01/KonvergenzBankAccount/README.md

 - Success and failure notifications are displayed for successful transactions.
   ![alt text](Images/image-4.png)

+- **Admin Feature: Reset Counts**
+- Comes with Admin feature to reset the counts to 0 from the UI bu using an endpoint to reset the deposit and withdrawal counts.

 ## Code Overview

 The application consists of the following components: